minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 >
 > By writing a clear proposal document and getting feedback on it from multiple students and teachers, you can easily avoid these risks.

-The result is a *proposal document* that thoroughly describes the following aspects of your application:
+These are the expected contents of your proposal document:

 - what problem will be solved for the user